UPI transactions cross 200 crore in October

 How children without access to online education in Jharkhand and Bihar villages get their lessons

-Transactions through the Unified Payments Interface (UPI) zoomed passed the 200-crore mark in October, amidst the festive season and sustained preference for digital payments in the ongoing pandemic.
+Transactions through the Unified Payments Interface (UPI) zoomed past the 200-crore mark in October amidst the festive season and sustained preference for digital payments in the ongoing pandemic.

 It took just six months for UPI transactions to double from a low of 99.95 lakh in April this year in the midst of the national lockdown.